Does your child “hate” to read? Here are 6 solutions

 Some parents often make the mistake of choosing a book for their child that is a little harder to read than his current level.

-If you’re unsure if the book is too difficult, use the five finger rule.
+If you’re unsure if the book is too difficult, use the five-finger rule.
 If your child mispronounces five or more words on one page, the book is too hard.
-If he misses four words, reading will be a challenge, but can be done.
-In that case, consider reading the book together; you read two pages and your child reads one.
+If he misses four words, reading will be a challenge, but it can be done.
+Consider reading the book together; you read two pages, and your child reads one.
 Children will find more enjoyment in reading when you use this 2:1 ratio.
 If only two or three mistakes are made, the book is at the child’s interest level and is A-OK.
-And when your youngster can read an entire page perfectly, the book is likely a bit too easy, but for some very reluctant readers, that is perfectly fine.
+And when your youngster can read an entire page perfectly, the book is likely a bit too easy, but that is perfectly fine for some very reluctant readers.

 1. Unplug the Electronics

 Block out time each evening for reading.
-That means turn off the television, put down the iPhone and tablet, and have your child sign off Snapchat or Instagram.
-Similar to DEAR in school, use 15 or 20 minutes before bedtime to Drop Everything And Read.
+That means turning off the television, putting down the iPhone and tablet, and having your child sign off TikTok or Instagram.
+Like DEAR in school, use Drop Everything And Read 15 – 20 minutes before bedtime.
 This is a great time to instill the love of reading without the distractions of technology.

 1. Relax and Read without Criticizing

 Take time to sit back relax, and read aloud with your kids.
 Take turns, laugh together, and enjoy the moment.
-As much as possible, don’t correct your child’s mistakes unless they detract from the meaning of the story.
-As soon as kids feel pressured or judged, they’re less willing to do the task at hand, like reading.
+As much as possible, don’t correct your child’s mistakes unless they detract from the story’s meaning.
+When kids feel pressured or judged, they’re less willing to do the task at hand, like reading.
 When your child begins to associate reading with evening relaxation and the fun of delving into a page-turning book, he’ll be more likely to read independently and for pleasure later on.